JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+9.1.21 - Spect time hacking a calculator on codepen.
+Changing colors, numbers to letters.
+The HTML and CSS section.

 8.31.21 - Did my homework of hacking code of this clock on codepen.
 Did what I could to change mostly everything.

 8.30.21 - Today is the start date for Culitvating Coders and I am excited to see what they will be teaching us.
 Working on more lessons on FCC.
 Signed up on Codepen, discord and worked on some business card on codepen.